ptribble/jdk-sunos-builder/doc/porting-process.md

 The general approach if something breaks is to look at another platform (or architecture) to see what's changed between this tag and the previous successful one.
-If you get a compilation failure you can see which area (ie wether it's in os, cpu, or os_cpu) appears affected.
+If you get a compilation failure you can see which area (ie whether it's in os, cpu, or os_cpu) appears affected.
 Then look at maybe linux or aix to see what's changed there.

 A lot of the changes I've seen are simple method renaming or signature